 Deciding on a travel healthcare career can be a big decision.
 I have been working as an Occupational Therapist for about 7 years now, and I LOVE being a travel therapist.
 For healthcare professionals, there are two main routes you can take in your career.
 One is the traditional full-time permanent position, the other is a non-permanent, contracted position.
 Technically speaking, a travel position IS a temporary contracted position.
 This means the healthcare professional is contracted to work for a set period of time at a facility/organization either independently or through an agency, such as Trusted Nurse Staffing.

 There are pros and cons to each type of career path.
-I’ve been a travel Occupational Therapist for most of my career.
-As of now, due to my current goals and priorities, travel therapy is the best fit for me.
+I’ve been a travel Occupational Therapist for most of my career and as of now, due to my current goals and priorities, travel therapy is the best fit for me.
 A traveling healthcare career is possible for many different healthcare disciplines including nurses, therapists, techs, and more.
 Here is why a career in traveling healthcare may be best for you!

 You get to Travel

 As a healthcare professional you are eligible to work in any state you are licensed.
 Deciding where the best place to go is up to you and your recruiter.
 It’s always a great idea to speak to a recruiter, to see what areas are trending and where you are likely to get a travel position you need.
+Most agencies have a job board where you can see what positions they have open and in what states.
 Once you are licensed in a state you are able to work there temporarily.

 If you love exploring new places this may be a great career for you.
 It’s a more viable experience to actually live and work in a community instead of just visiting.
 A traveler can really learn about the community and have time to explore all a place has to offer.
 As a travel OT, I have lived in Maryland, Texas, California, Arizona, Alaska, and New Mexico!